• Home

 Positive Fail, Dot Com

 Most of the Internet businesses of the last decade are long gone.
-But one new website is here to celebrate failure:
+But one website is here to celebrate failure.

 The service is called Positive Fail.
 It’s really a campaign to promote looking at failure in a new light, and being upbeat about the benefits of mistakes.